redhat-appstudio/infra-deployments/docs/development/deployment.md

 The [development configuration](https://github.com/redhat-appstudio/infra-deployments/tree/main/argo-cd-apps/overlays/development) includes a kustomize overlay that can redirect the default components individual repositories to your fork.
 The script also supports branches automatically.
 If you work in a checked out branch, each of the components in the overlays will mapped to that branch by setting `targetRevision:`.

+## Preview mode for your clusters

-Preview mode works in a feature branch, apply script which creates new preview branch and create additional commit with customization.
+Preview mode works from a local feature branch for testing.
+The `./hack/preview.sh` script creates a new `preview-<name-of-current-branch>` branch and pushes it to your GitHub repo.
+This includes an additional commit with customizations, including for your ArgoCD environment to load applications from your GitHub repository.

 ### Setting Preview mode

-Steps:

-1. Copy `hack/preview-template.env` to `hack/preview.env` and update new file based on instructions.
-File `hack/preview.env` should never be included in commit.
+1. Copy `./hack/preview-template.env` to `./hack/preview.env` and update new file based on the instructions within. **The file `./hack/preview.env` should never be included in a commit.**

-2. Work on your changes in a feature branch
+2. Work on your changes in a feature branch.

-3. Commit your changes
+3. Commit your changes.

-4. Run `./hack/preview.sh`, which will do:
+4. Run `./hack/preview.sh`, which will do the following:

-  1. New branch is created from your current branch, the name of new branch is `preview-<name-of-current-branch>`
+    1. A new branch is created from your current branch, the name of new branch is `preview-<name-of-current-branch>`.

-  2. Commit with changes related to your environment is added into preview branch
+    2. A commit with changes related to your environment is added into the preview branch.

-  3. Preview branch is pushed into your fork
+    3. The preview branch is pushed into your GitHub fork.

-  4. ArgoCD is set to point to your fork and the preview branch
+    4. The ArgoCD configuration is set to point to your fork and the preview branch

   4. User is switched back to feature branch to create additional changes

+***Note:** The `./hack/preview.sh` script is run automatically at the end of the `./hack/bootstrap-cluster.sh preview` script.
+Once the cluster is bootstrapped, you just need to run `./hack/preview.sh` again to update your environment with new committed changes from your feature branch.*

 If you want to reset your environment you can run the `hack/util-update-app-of-apps.sh https://github.com/redhat-appstudio/infra-deployments.git staging main` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.